handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 2) Selecting `User Script Rewrite Overrides` side tab

 ## EXPERIMENTAL In-editor Hot Reload (outside of playmode)
 Asset has an experimental support for hot reload outside of playmode.
-However with limitations as they are now (eg not being able to add new methods) - it is intended for some specific use cases (like iterating on editor scripts).
+However with limitations as they are now - it is intended for some specific use cases (like iterating on editor scripts).

 > **Feature is not intended as a replacement for Unity compile / reload mechanism**